brians-bytes/hn-vuex-clone/README.md

-# vuex-datastore-clone
+# vuex-hn-clone

-> Google Datastore viewer clone using vue and Vuex
+> hacker news clone using vue and Vuex

 ## Build Setup